anchampion/Ne_estimation_EcM_fungi/README.md

 ```

 What about genetic structure ?
 Population structure has been already
 explored before.
-SB1 is a homogenous population.
+SB1 is a homogeneous population.

 ``` r
 # Export the final dataset that will be used after